 Because your answers will make a difference in your life and business.
 Your answers will also determine whether you’ll end up broke in the future.

-Having coached women entrepreneurs for many years, I’ve identified 3 categories of people who call themselves entrepreneurs:
+Having coached business women for many years, I’ve identified 3 categories of people who call themselves business owners:

 1. Serious entrepreneurs who run their businesses professionally.